AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 learning, alpha is manually chosen by "tuning" to give the desired tradeoff.

-However the implemented model has an additional parameter, one whose presence reflects one of the key challenges present in this work.
+However, the implemented model has an additional parameter, one whose presence reflects one of the key challenges present in this work.
 The size model has natural units of bytes of code (or instructions, if they're fixed size).
 Size impacts from inlining are typically small,